MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/sap-lza-sap-database-security.md

 ---
-title: SAP Security with Azure - SAP on SQL Server Database Security
+title: SAP Security on Azure - SAP on SQL Server Database Security
 description: Learn how to enable SAP with SQL server database security on Azure
 author: msclash
 ms.author: msclash